 Sampling of Canadian commercial catches by Canadian At-Sea Fisheries Observers indicated that Thorny Skates trawled in the Div.
-3L redfish (Sebastes sp.) fishery varied between 27-93 cm in 2016-2019, including modes of 35-40, 56, 62-66, and 72-82 cm (Fig. 3a; see Simpson and Miri 2012 for previous years).
+3LN redfish (Sebastes sp.) fishery varied between 42-88 cm TL in 2019 (Fig. 3a; see Simpson and Miri 2020 for previous years).
 Skates caught by Canadian trawlers in the Divs.
-3NO Yellowtail Flounder (Limanda ferruginea) fishery in 2016-2019 were 24-101 cm, with no dominant size classes observed.
-In 2017, Thorny Skates trawled in the Div.
-30 Witch Flounder (Glyptocephalus cynoglossus) fishery ranged between 42-100 cm, with a mode of 80 cm.
-Skates trawled in the
+3LNO Yellowtail Flounder (Limanda ferruginea) fishery in 2019-2021 were 23-96 cm TL.